hanhanname/rubyx-debugger/README.md

 # Debugger

-I don't want to use gdb anymore, and it would be easier with using the qemu setup, so:
+I don't want to use gdb anymore, and it would be easier without using the qemu setup, so:

 - single step debugging of the register machine level (as close to arm as need be)
 - visual transitions for steps